Friday, February 21, 2014

 The final time Kate appears in a census in New York City is 1930 when she was 48.

-By the April 1940 census (at 57), she is now a US citizen living in Neversink in Sullivan County, New York.
+By the April 1940 census (at 57), she is now a US citizen living in Neversink, Sullivan County, New York.
+She is living with the two sons she had with Pat Devaney and in the same small village as her Victor, his wife and their seven children.

-About 1933 my grandfather began to work for the NYS Dept. of Corrections (prison) as a guard.
+How did this come to pass?
+About 1933 my grandfather began to work for the NYS Dept. of Corrections as a guard.
 First in Dannemora (now "Clinton") then in Woodbourne, in Sullivan County.
 His transfer to Woodbourne precipitated a migration from NYC of his wife and children and his mother and half-brothers to Sullivan County.
-(Half-brothers, Joseph and Tom Devaney).
-Dannemora was called "New York's Little Siberia" because it was so far north and isolated.
-But Woodbourne is about 100 miles by car from New York City, so it seemed more civilized.
+Dannemora also called "New York's Little Siberia" had not appealed to my grandmother.
+But Woodbourne is about 100 miles by car from her native New York City, so it was satisfactory.

 For a short time they all—the Higgins family and Devaneys lived in one house till the Devaneys found a place to live.
 Kate eventually was able to draw a small sum of state support.